-Chiang Mai is located in the Northern mountainous region of Thailand and is filled to the brim with hip coffee shops, kind-hearted locals, beautiful views and delicious & affordable foods to try.
+Chiang Mai is located in the Northern mountainous region of Thailand.
+This city is filled to the brim with hip coffee shops, kind-hearted locals, beautiful views and affordable foods to try.

 Where to eat & drink

 Just at the edge of the old city, this hipster coffee shop has great tunes and is a quaint spot to cool off with an iced bevvy in hand.

 With quirky coffee blends like rosewater & cold brew, the drinks here are real works of art.
 The space is small so strike up a conversation with your barista and those sitting next to you and enjoy the delight of this little gem.